-Among the uses of the painful experience we were now undergoing, was this one.
-It put me on a track of thought of high value in enabling me to determine our respective positions in regard to our work.
-It was clearly the endeavour of the astral influences by which we were being assailed-the "haters of the mysteries" as our genii had called them-to break down our work by destroying that perfect harmony between us which was the first condition of it.
-And all my endeavours failing to discover in myself the weak point which rendered us accessible to them, carefully as I sought there for it, I was forced to look for it in her, and was disposed to ascribe it to the survival from the far past of some defect of the affectional nature.
-For, as we were now learning, man has a dual heredity, that of his physical parentage and that of his spiritual selfhood.
-From the former of which he derives his outward characteristics; and from the latter his inward character.
-The experience just recited served to confirm the surmise, but it did something else besides.
-It suggested to me the following explanation of the situation as growing out of the exigencies of our work.
-That work had for its purpose the accomplishment of the prophesied downfall of the "world's sacrificial system."
+of which he derives his outward characteristics; and from the latter his inward character.
+The experience just recited served to confirm the surmise, but it did something else besides. lt suggested to me the following explanation of the situation as growing out of the exigencies of our That work had for its purpose the accomwork. plishment of the prophesicd downfall of the "world's sacrificial system."
 It meant war to the knife against all the orthodoxies at once, religious, social, scientific.
-It meant a death-"wrestle, not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places."
-It meant, in short, the destruction foretold by the prophets of "that great city," the world's materialistic system in Church, State, and Society, wherein the "Lord," the divinity in man, is ever systematically crucified, and its replacement by the "Holy City" or system which comes down from the heaven of a perfect ideal.
+It meant a death-" wrestle, not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wicked-ness in high places."
+It meant, in short, tho destruction foretold by the prophets of "that great city," the world's materialistic system in Church, State, and Society, wherein the "Lord," the divinity in man, is ever systematically crucified, and its replacement by the "Holy City" or system which comes down from the heaven of a perfect ideal.

 What, then, I asked myself, was the foremost moral need for the instruments of such a work?
 Surely it was Courage.
 But courage subsists under two modes.
 There is the courage which manifests itself in action and aggression, and there is the courage which manifests itself in endurance and resistance.
-The former is its masculine mode, the latter its feminine mode. former connotes Will, the latter connotes Love.
+The former is its masculine mode, the latter its feminine mode.
+The former connotes Will, the latter connotes Love.
 And these were the parts assigned respectively to us in our joint system.
 Will and Love united had made the world; disunited, they had ruined the world; reunited, they would redeem the world.
-As He and She, King and Oueen, positive and negative, centrifrugal and centripetal, they are the dual powers of all things, the constituent principles at once of God and of man.
-The whole Universe is Humanity, for it is the manifestation of God, and they are the divine man and woman of allbeing; in their conjunction omnipotent for good, in their disjunction omnipotent for evil.
+As He and

+She, King and Queen, positive and negative, centrifugal and contripetal, they are the dual powers of all things, the constituent principles at once of God and of Man.
+The whole Universe is Humanity, for it is the manifestation of God, and they are the divine man and woman of all being; in their conjunction omnipotent for good, in their disjunction omnipotent for evil.
 And whereas it is the function of Will to inflict, it is the function of Love to bear.
 It is not, then, to the lack of these qualities that our troubles are due, but to the defect of them, the defect of our respective qualities.

 The tension of feeling induced by the situation had for me reached a pitch at which I had cause for serious apprehension lest my organism prove unequal to the strain.
-For, resolute though I myself was to endure to the end, come what might, the effort involved had so greatly affected my organic system as nearly to double the number of the heart's pulsations, to the imminent risk of a rupture fatal to life or reason.
-Such was the emergency when, longing for light and aid, I received at night the following experience, which I reproduce as recorded at the time:-
+For, resolute though I mysolf was to endure to the end, come what might, the effort involved had so greatly affected my organic system as nearly to double the number of the heart's pulsations, to the imminent risk of a rupture fatal to life or reason.
+Such was the emergency when, longing for light and aid, I received at night(5) the following experience, which I reproduce as recorded at the time:-